Robust Least-Squares Optimization for Data-Driven Predictive Control: A Geometric Approach: Numerical Simulations

 We present numerical results for the proposed algorithm applied to the finite-horizon linear quadratic tracking problem introduced in Section~\ref{sec:prediction}.
 We consider both tracking and regulation tasks in two case studies.
 In each case, the system dynamics are described by an LTI state-space model

 where $u(t)\in\R^m$ is the input, $y(t)\in\R^p$ is the output, and $x(t)\in\R^n$ is the state, and $e(t)\in\R^p$ is the measurement noise, at time $t\in\N$.
+Output measurement noise is chosen as it directly corrupts the observed trajectories used for subspace identification, making its effect on $\rho$ transparent and easy to analyze.
+Process noise and innovations representations are equivalent under suitable transformations and are left as extensions.
 We compare the performance of the proposed algorithm with (a) a nominal (non-robust $(\rho=0)$ and noiseless) controller \eqref{eq:ls-behavioral} assuming a nominal $\hat{\Sy}$, and then with (b) a robust data-driven MPC (DD--MPC) from \citep{berberich2021}.
-A key difference is that in our methodology, $\rho$ provides a system-theoretic interpretation as the behavioral subspace uncertainty \citep{padoan2022} introduced via noisy trajectories, making it intuitive to estimate $\rho$.
-In contrast, the slack variables in the DD--MPC algorithm presented in \citep{berberich2021} carry no such interpretation and serve merely as design parameters tuned to noise levels.
+A key distinction is that $\rho$ carries a direct geometric interpretation (Section \ref{sec:solution}), in contrast to the slack variable $\lambda_{\alpha} \bar{\epsilon}$ in \cite{berberich2021}, which is tuned heuristically.
 The codes and utilities to reproduce the experiments are available at \url{https://github.com/shreyasnb/Robust-least-squares-for-data-driven-control}.